marktyers/iProov/README.md

 Start with a Kubernetes cluster, which includes nodes (worker machines) and a control plane for cluster orchestration.
 Deploy a user authentication service with a database to store user information.

-Start by deploying a user authentication service in the Kubernetes cluster and use Role-Based Access Control (RBAC) for managing permissions and define RBAC rules to control access to various resources, including services and pods.
+Start by deploying a user authentication service in the Kubernetes cluster and use Role-Based Access Control (RBAC) for managing permissions.

+Define RBAC rules to control access to various resources, including services and pods.
 Create custom RBAC roles and authorised users should be issued a JWT which should contain user identity and group information.
 Implement authentication and authorization checks on the endpoints.

 Verify token and extract credentials.
 Implement authorization checks based on the user's identity and use the RBAC rules to check if the user has permissions to access a resource.
 Finally log all resource requests.